Poughkeepsie, New York, United States Guide

 Day Trips

-Approximately 45 minutes by car or train Step back in time at the home of Franklin D. Roosevelt.
+Approximately 45 minutes by car Step back in time at the home of Franklin D. Roosevelt.
 Visit the Home of Franklin D. Roosevelt National Historic Site, including his home, library, and museum.
 Explore the Vanderbilt Mansion National Historic Site, a stunning example of Gilded Age architecture.
 Enjoy the scenic beauty of the Hudson River and the surrounding countryside.

-Approximately 20 minutes by car A charming college town with a rich history, New Paltz boasts the historic Huguenot Street, one of the oldest continuously inhabited streets in America.
+Approximately 1 hour by car A charming college town with a rich history, New Paltz boasts the historic Huguenot Street, one of the oldest continuously inhabited streets in America.
 Explore the stone houses dating back to the 17th century, hike or bike along the Wallkill Valley Rail Trail, or enjoy the vibrant atmosphere of Main Street with its shops, restaurants, and bars.

-Approximately 20 minutes by car or train Home to Yale University, New Haven offers a vibrant cultural scene and a rich history.
+Approximately 45 minutes by car or train Home to Yale University, New Haven offers a vibrant cultural scene and a rich history.
 Explore the Yale campus, visit the Yale University Art Gallery and the Yale Center for British Art, or enjoy a world-famous New Haven-style pizza.

 Approximately 2 hours by car or train A charming village in the heart of hunt country, Millbrook offers a glimpse into a more refined way of life.
 Visit the Innisfree Garden, a unique and beautiful landscape inspired by East Asian garden design.
 Explore the village's shops and restaurants, or enjoy a scenic drive through the rolling hills.